 In China, drug prices are typically lower than in the United States and Europe, and until recently, the market has been dominated by generic drugs.
 Government authorities regularly review the inclusion or removal of medicines from China's National Drug Catalog for Basic Medical Insurance, Work-related Injury Insurance and Maternity Insurance, or the National Reimbursement Drug List (the "NRDL"), or provincial or local medical insurance catalogues for the National Medical Insurance Program, and the tier under which a medicine will be classified, both of which affect the amounts reimbursable to program participants for their purchases of those medicines.
 There can be no assurance that our medicines and any approved drug candidates will be included in the NRDL or provincial reimbursements lists, or if they are, that they will be included at a price that allows us to be commercially successful.
 Products included in the NRDL have typically been generic and essential drugs.
 Innovative drugs similar to our medicines and drug candidates have historically been more limited on their inclusion in the NRDL due to the affordability of the government's Basic Medical Insurance, although this has been changing in recent years.
-For example, BRUKINSA®, tislelizumab, pamiparib and XGEVA® have been included in the NRDL.
+For example, BRUKINSA\, tislelizumab, pamiparib and XGEVA\ have been included in the NRDL.
 While the demand for these medicines has generally increased after inclusion in the NDRL, there can be no assurance that demand will continue to increase and such increases will be sufficient to offset the reduction in the prices and our margins, which could have a material adverse effect on our business, financial condition and results of operations.
-We prepare for the NRDL negotiations in China for our eligible medicines/indications annually.
-If any of these medicines/indications are not included in the NRDL, the revenues for such medicines could be limited, which could have a material adverse effect on our business, financial condition and results of operations.
-Even if such medicines are included in the NRDL, t
+Even if such medicines are included in the NRDL, they may be included at prices that are significantly lower than our current prices, reducing our margins, which could have a material adverse effect on our business, financial condition and results of operations.
+Even if such medicines are included in the NRDL, they may be included at prices that are significantly lowe